About the Journal

 Focus and Scope

 This electronic journal focuses on the emerging field of biodiversity informatics--the creation, integration, analysis, and understanding of information regarding biological diversity.
 The journal encourages submissions in any area of the biodiversity informatics enterprise.
-We distinguish between two types of submissions; full manuscripts and application notes.
-Application notes are shorter papers (typically not exceeding ten manuscript pages) that announce and describe a new biodiversity informatics application.
+We distinguish between several types of submissions: full manuscripts, training modules, biodiversity diagnoses, and book/media reviews.
+Book/media reviews are shorter papers (typically not exceeding ten manuscript pages) that assess and evaluate a new biodiversity informatics application or publication; training modules present and describe didactic materials; and biodiversity diagnoses present analyses of completeness of biodiversity information for taxa or regions.
 Full manuscripts may still include details on any particular biodiversity informatics tool, but the scope of the paper should be larger than that single application.
 Full manuscipts should include more details about shared development challenges and solutions for the whole community, and how the work fits in with broad development or research questions of importance to the biodiversity research or biodiversity tool development community.

 POTENTIAL AUTHORS SHOULD NOTE: When users register with the journal three check boxes are available towards the end of the form that allow a user to select potential roles: choices are "Reader," "Author," and "Reviewer"--anyone considering contributing to the journal should select all three.
 Once a user is registered, however, apparently only managers can alter their roles(!).
 This seems to be a (minor) flaw / oversight in the software, and may--for the moment--require that readers who wish to become authors have to re-register using a different username and email, and checking the 'author' box.